BootstrapCMS/CMS/CONTRIBUTING.md

 Please submit pull requests against my develop branch.
   * I will never accept pull requests into the master branch.
-  * If you plan to fix a bug, please create a branch called 'fix-', followed by an appropriate name.
+  * If you plan to fix a bug, please create a branch called `fix-`, followed by an appropriate name.
-  * If you plan to add a feature, please create a branch called 'feature-', followed by an appropriate name.
+  * If you plan to add a feature, please create a branch called `feature-`, followed by an appropriate name.
   * Please indent with 4 spaces rather than tabs, and make sure your code is commented.